Elisabot/basically-notes/passByRefOrValue.md

 ```
 The local reference to `obj` creates a copy of that object and the original object remains unchanged.

+Passing by value is useful when building a multi-threaded application.

 ## Pass by reference

 The inbound paramater value references the original value in memory, thereby changing that external value when the function runs.